 After graduating, Scott completed Push America's Journey of Hope, a 4,000 mile cross country cycling trip raising over $5,000 and awareness for people with disabilities.
 He worked for a year as an analyst in the Manufacturing and Construction Division at the US Census Bureau.
 Scott then went to graduate school at North Carolina State University, receiving an M. Ed. in Higher Education, with a focus on student affairs.
 During grad school, he worked in the Duke University Student Wellness Center, High Point University Office of Alumni Relations, and partially in the Department of Greek Life at NC State.

-Scott now works at Pi Kappa Phi Fraternity national headquarters serving as the Director of Standards & Accountability in which he oversees all risk management and conduct issues.
+Scott now works at Pi Kappa Phi Fraternity national headquarters serving as the Director of Chapter Development.
 Scott also serves on Elon's Young Alumni Council.